sonertari/SSLproxy/README.md

 - The proxyspec handling the connection defines the protocol filter for the connection.

-If and how a connection should be logged is specified using the `log` part of filtering rules:
+If and how a connection should be logged is specified using the `log` or LogAction part of filtering rules:

 - `connect` enables logging connection information to connect log file
 - `master` enables logging of master keys